 Tips for fishing the high flows

 Wading: Fishing from and along the banks is your best bet.
-Wading is out, so it is more about finding a good position where you can access different holes along the edges.
-You can find fish, too, out in the ripples beyond the banks -- which calls for a lengthier cast but forfeits some of your control and line management.
+Wading is pretty much not an option, so it is more about finding a good position where you can access different holes along the edges.
+You can find fish, too, out in the ripples beyond the banks — which calls for a lengthier cast but forfeits some of your control and line management.
 Bottom line: show great judgment and be careful on the banks.

-Heavier leaders and tippets: Just like with your fly selection, you can “go big” with other elements, too.
+Heavier leaders and tippets: Just like with your fly selection, you need to “go big” with other elements, too.
 Longer leaders are necessary.
-Thicker tippets – 2x or 3x – to handle the bigger bugs, faster and harder flows, and bigger fish.
+Thicker tippets – 2x or 3x –are the ticket to handle the bigger bugs, faster and harder flows, and bigger fish.

-Some folks use a heavier fly – a big stonefly, for example -- as the first fly (the anchor fly) and then drift a smaller fly off of that.
+Some folks use a heavier fly – a big stonefly, for example — as the first fly (the anchor fly) and then drift a smaller fly off of that.
 And people have different approaches.
 At Deckers with high flows, Greg Blessing suggests using two different patterns, like a Pat’s Rubber Legs on top and then a caddis pupa.
 Other anglers may use two different sizes of the same pattern.
 A good rule of thumb is to not jump too many sizes.
 You might have a size 6 and then an 8 or 10, but you probably wouldn’t want to go from size 8 to 14 or 16.
 Experiment.
 Try different rigs.
 Think out of the box because fish are hungry coming out of the winter doldrums and there’s a lot of food on the menu!

 Indicator or no?
 This isn’t just about high water, of course, but “to use or not to use” strike indicators is an interesting topic when talking about nymphing.
 Strike indicators give you that first hint of a strike, so they are definitely beneficial.
-And in high water, as Justin Brenner points out, fish are less likely to be “indicator shy.”
+Justin Brenner points out that, in high water, fish are less likely to be “indicator shy.”
 Another benefit to using a strike indicator in high water is that the bobbing effect from the river’s current can give your fly pattern just a little bit of movement up and down the water column.
-Again, experiment with placement of your indicator, to type of indicator (Thingamabob or yarn?), or go without an indicator for tight line nymphing.
+Again, experiment with placement of your indicator, the type of indicator (Thingamabob or yarn?), or go without an indicator for tight line nymphing.

 Fly fishing rivers and streams doesn’t have to come to a stop during high flows (although it is a great time to try some stillwater fishing!).
 Anglers have to be more cautious with higher water and use bigger, heavier, and some flashier fly patterns.